£12.00 = 1yr access

 | Emergency procedures for blood or OPIM exposure

-People may believe that Bloodborne pathogen cleanup is only pessary in medical settings, but this is not the case.
-Wherever human blood is spilled, Bloodborne Pathogens course be present.
+People may believe that Bloodborne pathogen cleanup is only necessary in medical settings, but this is not the case.
+Wherever human blood is spilled, Bloodborne Pathogens can be present.

-Therefore this course is relevant to anyone who on occasion uses needles or works in the vicinity of spilt blood.
-Examples include: emergency services, medical staff, tattoo artists, cleaners.
+Therefore this course is relevant to anyone who, however occasionally, uses needles or works in the vicinity of spilt blood.
+Examples include: emergency services, medical staff, tattoo artists, lab technicians, cleaners.

-Successful completion requires 80% in the final short assessment.
+Successful completion requires a minimum of 80% in the final short assessment.

 What is included in this Bloodborne Pathogens Training course?